-- 34.4.
-The corporate group\ shall provide the Third Party Verifier\ the following for publication on the FSC Remedy Progress Website: - a.
-Summary descriptions of Core Dialogue Groups\; - b.
-Map methodology summaries and maps (see section 7); - c.
-A summary of the total area (including types of habitat\) that needs to be remedied\ through restoration\ and conservation\; and - d.
-All public summaries and other information required to be made publicly available\ as listed in additional requirements (see 16.6): - i.
-Independent\ monitoring of Policy for Association conformity (see section 29.5); - ii.
-Annual summaries of its progress towards developing Remedy Plan(s) and implementing remedy of harm\ (see 16.6 and section 29).
+- 34.1.
+The Third Party Verifier\ shall establish and maintain an FSC Remedy Progress Website that: - a.
+Prominently indicates that the remedy\ process does not constitute FSC certification or association\; and - b.
+Links to information summarizing the progress and outcomes that must be attained before certification or association\ decisions may be initiated. - 34.2.
+The corporate group\ shall provide to the Third Party Verifier\ for publication on the FSC Remedy Progress Website: - a.
+A link to directly access the grievance mechanism\; - b.
+FPIC\ policies and procedures; - c.
+Summary descriptions of Core Dialogue Groups\; - d.
+Map methodology summaries and maps (see section 7); - e.
+A summary of the total area (including types of habitat\) that needs to be remedied\ through restoration\ and conservation\; and - f.
+All information required to be made publicly available\, including: - i.
+Anti-corruption and anti-bribery commitment and measures; - ii.
+The approved Concept Note, excluding confidential information\; - iii.
+Summary of all elements and components of the Remedy Plan, excluding confidential information\; - iv.
+Independent\ monitoring of Policy for Association conformity (see section 29.5);

+- v.
+Annual summaries of its progress towards developing Remedy Plan(s) and implementing remedy of harm\ (see Clause 16.6 and section 29). - vi.
+Summary of the Third Party Verifier\ monitoring reports; and - vii.
+Third Party Verifier\ findings in the case that the corporate group\ has not achieved association\. - 34.3.
+The corporate group\ shall prominently feature a link to the FSC Remedy Progress Website in any communications materials or websites related by the corporate group\ that reference the remedy\ process.